 - 8 cups water

 - Kosher salt

-- Using the bread hook on your mixer, mix the dough at mix speed "2" until it clings to the hook and almost all the dough is off the sides of the bowl.
-If the dough seems "shaggy" or is still sticking to the bowl, slowly add more whole wheat flour 1/4 cup at a time.
+- Using the bread hook on the mixer, mix the dough at mix speed "2" until it clings to the hook and almost all the dough is off the sides of the bowl.